Accessibility in the Built Environment

 Accessibility in the built environment is increasingly relevant to Singapore as we expect the number of people with mobility difficulties to increase over the years.

 To prepare for the ageing population, the government is working towards a successful "ageing in place" lifestyle and accessibility is identified as one of the key enablers.
-An accessible environment allows our elders to maintain essential links to family, friends and the wider community.
+An accessible built environment allows our elders to maintain essential links to family, friends and the wider community.
 It enables them to maintain their independence and is an important driver for a more inclusive society.
 Hence, a key thrust of MND and BCA is to champion a promotion programme for enhancing the level of accessibility in Singapore.

 The Accessibility Fund